The Global State of CPS Security 2024: Business Impact of Disruptions

 Achieving Operational Resilience

 Following the regulations and standards set for critical infrastructure can help organizations achieve cyber and operational resilience; however, many face difficulty in ensuring compliance as policies and standards can be complex.
 By leveraging a CPS security provider, like Claroty, organizations can address specific requirements outlined by industry regulations and frameworks.
-Claroty solutions are purpose-built to align with industry-specific regulatory frameworks and standards, and are specifically tailored to the needs of critical infrastructure organizations — helping them to reduce complexity.
+Claroty solutions are purpose-built to align with industry-specific regulatory frameworks and standards, and are specifically tailored to address critical infrastructure complexities.
 With Claroty, critical infrastructure organizations can ensure they are keeping up with the evolving threat landscape and protecting against attacks similar to the ones we’ve discussed by:

 1. Maintaining a comprehensive asset inventory: